 Just Listen.
 Sarah Dessen.
 I haven’t read all of Sarah Dessen’s books, only two, but this is one of my old favorites and I’ll always have a soft spot for it.
 Girl meets boy, girl has a secret, boy is punk, musical themes.

-(no books for K or L)
+(no books for K)

 *Maximum Ride.
 This is the very first book series I ever fell deeply in love with.
 I’ve outgrown it a little as I’ve gotten older, but I’m always, always gonna have a special place in my heart for it.
 It’s a young adult sci-fi series by James Patterson, about a group of kids who have wings and can fly, and it follows their adventures as they try to save the world.
 The first three books are the best, in that they really encompass what the series is about.
 It kind of starts to go downhill after the third book (there are nine in all) but I mean I still love them all.